 The Aquamarine coat, detailed with guipure on the sides and on the sleeves featuring central buttoning with v-neckline comes with a simple straight dress.

 The bespoke piece premiered on the communion of Infanta Sofia in 2017.

 This time Letizia paired the outfit with the suede aquamarine handbag and cross-strip shoes from Magrit.

 Both shoes and handbag has detailing of small studs on them and is a new addition to Queen’s extensive wardrobe.

 Letizia finished her look with a pair for diamond floral-shape earrings.

 April seems to be a busy month for Letizia.
 After having a full week of various royal activities Queen is set for another week of engagements.
-We will see her on Monday for the delivery of Cervantes Prize.
+We will see her on Monday for the delivery of the Cervantes Prize.